How Date-Based Phases Affect Current Phase and Capitalisation

 If only the first phase has a date

-The Current Phase is set to the first phase, regardless of whether that phase has missing blocking gates or not.
+The Current Phase is set to the first phase, regardless of whether that phase has missing blocking gates.

 If the project has no phase dates